CaptionBarbosa/custom-checkbox/README.md

 This custom Checkbox is a custom styled component that links its functionality to a hidden React input checkbox.
 The native component manages state while the custom component mirrors its value and user input controls.

 By default the native checkbox is visually-hidden, meaning it is not rendered but retains accessibility controls.
+To show native checkbox, replace className 'visually-hidden-checkbox" with "native-checkbox" in the input component with id="nativeCheckbox"

 The custom checkbox can be clicked and tab-accessed to check/ uncheck.